gbarillot/blog/source/articles/2022-05-05-rails-vite-vue-3-pina-starter-pack.html.markdown

 - Form animations are now 100% transparent, just use the "api" wrapper with the right HTML element and everything will be handled automatically.
 - Thanks to Pinia, stores are now more compact and less verbose.
 They are also composable which could be usefull in some cases
 - The "components" directory is now named "views".
-I noticed it in a few Vue projects and that totally makes sense in order to bring Rails conventions into a SPA
+I noticed it in some Vue projects and that totally makes sense in order to bring Rails conventions into a SPA
 - Although I didn't port big existing apps yet, I expect Vite to be way faster than Webpack.
 With a 5K LOC Vue app the sluginess of Webpack started to be a problem in development
 - Porting only the bootstrap grid (using native CSS Grid layout) lets you write custom CSS fast and efficiently without the whole Boostrap bloat.
 Anyway, feel free to use whatever CSS framework you prefer...